Today I learned

 Union types

 Use union types (|) to signify types that can be one or another.
-To simplify things, you can define a typedef for them.
+This, along with almost any TypeScript type, can be used in a @typedef.

 /** @typedef {number | string} NumberOrString */